Dallinger/Dallinger/docs/source/vagrant_setup.rst

     vagrant up

-You can then connect to the vagrant machine over ssh and interact with dallinger.
+You can then connect to the vagrant machine over ssh and interact with Dallinger.
 This is done through:

 ::